Sammy949/cheats-cli/Readme.md

 - ⭐ Starring the repository
 - 🐛 Reporting bugs or requesting features via [issues](https://github.com/Sammy949/cheats-cli/issues)
 - 💡 Contributing to the codebase
+- 🚀 Suggesting new command categories to add

 ---

 Made with ❤️ for developers by developers

+**Helpsheet - Because sometimes you need help offline! 📚**